 Sleep is critical to our mental and physical health, but many still struggle to get anywhere near the desired eight hours sleep per night.

 Sleep comes easier to some than to others.
-We've all got that annoying mate who can fall asleep just about anywhere whilst we find ourselves staring at the ceiling for hours, mentally counting down the minutes until the alarm goes off.
+We've all got that annoying mate who can fall asleep just about anywhere while we find ourselves staring at the ceiling for hours, mentally counting down until the alarm goes off.

 So, how can we get a better night's sleep?
-Let's look at some tips and tricks we've picked up over the years for improving sleep.
+Let's look at some tips and tricks we've picked up over the years of improving sleep.

 You should look to avoid sugary food at night as this will raise your blood sugar.
 You should also ditch caffeinated beverages several hours before bedtime, as caffeine can actually stay in your system for several hours.

-We've touched on this already, but let's take a closer look at how our diets can impact sleep.
+We touched upon this in the last section, but let's take a closer look at how our diets can impact sleep.
 You know to avoid sugar and caffeine in the hours leading up to bedtime, but what kind of food can actually help you sleep better?

-Fish: In particular, oily fish is jam-packed with vitamin B5, which encourages the body's production of melatonin.
-The magic combination of vitamin D and omega-3 fatty acids also help in serotonin production, a mood hormone that heavily impacts sleep.
+In particular, oily fish is jam-packed with Vitamin B5, which encourages the body's production of melatonin.
+The magic combination of Vitamin D and Omega-3 fatty acids also help in serotonin production, a mood hormone that heavily impacts sleep.

 Maintaining a balanced diet is one thing, but ensuring you're always eating the exact right amount of each vital nutrient is not easy.
 By adding daily supplements to your diet, you can make sure you are always hitting the targets for those super essential vitamins and minerals.

 Vitamin B12 is one of the most important supplements for anyone, especially if you don't eat meat or dairy.
 There are lots of benefits of Vitamin B12 as it's critical to healthy brain development.
 However, did you know that it also plays a role in melatonin production?